-For example, from a recent experimental comparison among several metagenomic read classifiers [14], Clark [20] emerged as one of the best performing tools for such a task.
-Clark is based on discriminative contiguous k-mers, and it is capable of classifying about 3.5M reads per minute.
-When contiguous k-mers are replaced by spaced seeds, as in Clark-S [19], while the quality of the classification improves, the classification rate is reduced to just 200K reads per minute.
+For example, from a recent experimental comparison among several metagenomic read classifiers [23], Clark [7] emerged as one of the best performing tools for such a task.
+Clark is based on discriminative contiguous k-mers, and it is capable of classifying about 3.5M reads/min.
+When contiguous k-mers are replaced by spaced seeds, as in Clark-S [17], while the quality of the classification improves, the classification rate is reduced to just 200K reads/min.

 The authors of Clark-S attributed such a difference to the use of spaced seeds.
 In particular, the possible sources of slowdown are two: the hashing of spaced seeds, and the use of multiple spaced seeds.
 In fact, Clark-S uses three different spaced seeds simultaneously in its processing.
-However, while the number of spaced seeds used could explain a 3x slowdown, running Clark-S is 17x slower than the original k-mer based Clark.
+However, while the number of spaced seeds used could explain a $3 \times$ slowdown, running Clark-S is $17 \times$ slower than the original k-mer based Clark.
 Thus, the main cause of loss of speed performances can be ascribe to the use of spaced seed instead of contiguous k-mers.
-A similar reduction in time performance when using spaced seeds is reported also in other studies [4, 18, 23].
-We believe that the main cause is the fact that spaced seeds can not be efficiently hashed, as opposed to contiguous k-mers.
+A similar reduction in time performance when using spaced seeds is reported also in other studies [12, 13, 15].
+We believe that one of the causes of the slowdown is the fact that spaced seeds can not be efficiently hashed, as opposed to contiguous k-mers, raising the question of whether faster algorithms can be designed for this purpose.

 In this paper we address the problem of the computation of spaced seed hashing for all the positions in an given input sequence, and present an algorithm that is faster than the standard approach to solve this problem.
-Moreover, since using multiple spaced seeds simultaneously on the same input string can increase the sensitivity [13], we also developed a variant of our algorithm for simultaneous hashing of multiple spaced seeds.
+Moreover, since using multiple spaced seeds simultaneously on the same input string can increase the sensitivity [14], we also developed a variant of our algorithm for simultaneous hashing of multiple spaced seeds.
+Although faster implementations of specific methods that exploits spaced seeds are desirable, the main focus of this paper is the fast computation of spaced seed hashing.

-In general, when computing a hash function there are also other properties of the resulting hash that might be of interest like: bit dependencies, hash distributions, collisions etc. However, the main focus of this paper is the fast computation of spaced seed hashing, using the most simple hash function.
-Note that our method can be extended to implement, for example, the cyclic polynomial hash used in [17] with no extra costs.
+In general, when computing a hash function there are also other properties of the resulting hash that might be of interest like: bit dependencies, hash distributions, collisions etc. However, the main focus of this paper is the fast computation of spaced seed hashing, using the simple Rabin-Karp rolling hash function.
+It is important to observe that many hashing functions can be efficiently computed from the Rabin-Karp rolling hash.
+For example, our method can be extended to implement the cyclic polynomial hash used in [22] with no extra costs.

-In the next section we briefly summarize the properties of spaced seeds and describe our algorithm, together with a variant for handling multiple seed hashing.
-Experimental results on NGS reads hashing for various spaced seeds are reported in Section 3.
-Conclusions are driven in Section 4.
+In the "Methods" section we briefly summarize the properties of spaced seeds and describe our algorithm, FSH, together with a variant for handling multiple seed hashing.
+Then, experimental results on NGS reads hashing for various spaced seeds are reported and discussed.

-2 Methods
+Methods

-A spaced-seed S (or just a seed) is a string over the alphabet $\{1,0\}$ where the 1s correspond to matching positions.
+A spaced-seed S (or just a seed) is a string over the alphabet $\{1, 0\}$ where the 1s correspond to matching positions.
 The weight of a seed corresponds to the number of 1s, while the overall length, or span, is the sum of the number of 0s and 1s.